hqmq/presentation-accidental-design/script.md

 I would urge all of us to take some time throughout the life of our projects to find good abstractions.

+## Creativity vs Design Principles
+Part of what I learned from this experience is that knowing design principles doesn't make my software better, it just helps me to judge between options.
+Making better software requires that we generate better ideas, better designs.

+Both of these things are important, but for me I had to do more than just read good design ideas.
+I had to get creative.

+## Plan Time for Design
+Design of course is not free.
+It has a cost and spending time on design is not always the right decision.
+Certainly trying to make all your design decisions up front is a terrible idea, but never doing any design for a system that will need to be maintained long-term is equally terrible.

+Instead we should plan and budget time for creativity and design into the whole process of a project.

+## Find a Team
+This kind of planning and budgeting should not be done individually, it should be a group decision.
+You should have feedback from your team about when we want to pay the cost of more design and when we don't want to pay that cost.

+This means you have to work on a team where people are willing to pay the price of good design.
+MoneyDesktop Rocks!

 ## Get Creative
 The techniques I talked about in this story are only a few ways that you can get the creative parts of your brain involved in software design.
 There are many other ways that we didn't talk about today.
 These specific techniques have worked for me many times since then, but more important than the specific ways you come up with new ideas.
 Make time and effort to be creative and explore new ideas in your code every day.

+## Thinker
+"When was the last time you thought hard about something for an hour?
+A Day?
+Over the course of a month?" ~Rich Hickey (Hammock Driven Development)

+There are lots of things you can do to code faster, but how do you think faster?

+We are paid for our ideas.

 Lets not be great rough draft authors.

 Lets write the best code we are capable of instead of the fastest code we are capable of.

 ## End
+Thank you.